Pat Broderick: Comics

 After ten years at DC, Broderick's relationship with that company soured.
 According to him, he "was being abused by [his] editors, Andy Helfer and Kevin Dooley, and was really just fed up with their attitude."
 Shooter was no longer at Marvel which offered him work again and Broderick returned, where he worked as the regular penciller first on Alpha Flight and Doom 2099.

 Advertising

 In 1995, Broderick turned to advertising full-time, moving to Dallas to lead the in-house creative department at Tracy Locke and Partnership.
-The company handled packaging, print, and television ads for PepsiCo, Frito-Lay, Pizza Hut, Federal Express, Harrah's Casinos, and Hasbro.
+The company handled packaging, print, and television ads for PepsiCo, Frito-Lay, Pizza Hut, FedEx, Harrah's Casinos, and Hasbro.
 This led to design work for DNA Productions on the 2001 movie, Jimmy Neutron: Boy Genius.

 Later career

 In 2003, Broderick returned to comics with the short-lived Future Comics.
 He was scheduled to work on the title Peacekeepers, but it was never published, and Future went out of business shortly thereafter.
 In 2004, Devil's Due Publishing revived Micronauts, with Broderick returning to the title.
 He drew three issues before it was cancelled.
 That same year, Broderick was a member of the animation department faculty at Tampa's International Academy of Design and Technology.

 Broderick was elected an Inkwell Awards Ambassador in January 2018.
 In August 2018, Broderick was elevated to Special Ambassador status.
 His term of service ended in May 2020.